Limited Time Offer

 Is KAP therapy covered by insurance?

 Coverage varies.
 Some plans may cover psychotherapy, while ketamine administration may be separate.
-Ask for a clear breakdown of costs.
+Ask for a clear breakdown of ketamine cost.